 The Red Light District

 As we were trying to find this place at night, we stopped and asked someone for directions.
-They politely pointed us towards the right direction and said, “you will definitely know when you get there.”
+They politely pointed us towards the right direction and said, “you will definitely know when you get there”.
 She was right.
-This place is one thing in the day time but at night it was like nothing I have ever seen before.
+This place is one thing in the day time but at night it was a whole different story.
 The “window girls” try to lure you in as you walk past the many full-length windows and it is interesting to see how this works as a form of prostitution in Amsterdam.
 However, this district is actually one the safest in the city!

 Tip: DO NOT take pictures of the “window girls” unless you want them mad at you and your camera broken (they are people too you know)

 Anne Frank House

 My roommates and I got up early to see the house (which normally has a 2-3 hour wait) and only had to wait about an hour to get in.
 Waiting in line was definitely worth it, we walked through the history and learned about the legacy of the house and of the people who took shelter in it.
 The house even had the actual bookcase that they hid behind and a guestbook where my roommates and I left a note in remembrance.
 It is so crazy how luck played such a prominent role in the Holocaust.
 Anne Frank died about 3 weeks before her camp was liberated.
 The only person in the annex who survived was Anne’s father Otto Frank, who later published Anne’s diary.

 Located in Museum Square, this museum holds a wide collection of art and history.
 It is also the country’s national museum and contains many ancient pieces that took hundreds of years to accumulate.
 My favorite part is the giant library that is said to hold over 35,000 books!

 This museum contains the world’s largest collection of the Dutch artist Vincent van Gogh…and what an incredible collection it is.